bkaplan-github/parameterized-content-block/README.md

         </tr>
     </table>

-### HTML Text Input
+### Text Input
-HTML Text input is the default input type so no "type" data is required.
-A rollover description can be added to an HTML text input by adding "description" data.
-HTML entities "<", ">", "&" and double-quotes are encoded with eqivalent HTML entities "&lt;", "%gt;", "&amp;" and "&quot;".
+Text input is the default type so no "type" data is required (it defaults to "input").
+The option "encoding" value can be set to "text" (it defaults to "html") to specify additional encoding should be done to the text.
+A rollover description can be added to a text input by adding "description" data.
 See the "Body_Text" parameter in the above example.

-### Plain Text Input
-Plain Text input is specified by adding "type" data with a value of "text".
-A rollover description can be added to an HTML text input by adding "description" data.
-See the "Body_Text" parameter in the above example.
+The "encoding" value of "html" assumes valid HTML in the input and no additional processing is done, so HTML-reserved characters "<", ">", "&" and double-quotes should be explicitly encoded with eqivalent HTML entities "&lt;", "&gt;", "&amp;" and "&quot;" when used as HTML text.
+A value of "text" will cause the characters "<", ">", "&" and double-quotes to be automatically encoded with eqivalent HTML entities "&lt;", "%gt;", "&amp;" and "&quot;", but HTML formatting cannot be used.

 ### Selection Input
 A selection input is specified by adding "type" data with a value of "selection".
 The options for the selection list are specified using the "options" data.
 A rollover description can be added to a selection input by adding "description" data.
 See the "Text_Color" parameter in the above example.